Sean Connery — The Manly Bond

 Read my overview of the James Bond franchise

 There's a temptation (and I'm a huge fan of giving into temptation) of analyzing the James Bond films based on the lead actor.
 I'm doing that to the extent that I've made a page for each.
 But in the case of Sean Connery, it's a foolish way to examine the series.
 When I hear someone say "I like the Connery films best" or "I like them least," it usually means the person hasn't seen most of them for awhile.
 The Connery films are too different to judge as a group (at least if your comparison is all the other Bond films).
 Connery may be consistent over the course of seven films, but little else is.
 These movies include the very simple (Dr. No) and the needlessly complex (Thunderball).
 There's the nearly realistic (From Russia With Love) and the completely absurd (Thunderball again).
 There's the epic action pic (Goldfinger) and the near-comedy (Diamonds Are Forever).
-Plus there's the series's most sci-fi offering (You Only Live Twice).
+Plus there's the series' most sci-fi offering (You Only Live Twice).

 There are a few consistent items that I wish weren't.
 The early Bond films are lacking in fight choreography.
 There are blatantly pulled punches, sped up camera moments, and those ridiculous judo flips that were so popular in '60s cinema.
 The often used rear-projection shots aren't any better, with driving and skiing segments likely to inspire giggles.
 These aspects improved over time, but for most of the Connery era, they are a bit sad.

 He is also a little bit of a boy.
 His Bond is the most likely to give into his desires, particularly the silly ones (it is extremely difficult for him not to start a race with a speeding car in Goldfinger).
-He's educated and enjoys the finest things, but there's also something a little blue collar about him.
+He's educated and enjoys the finer things, but there's also something a little blue collar about him.
 He and Moore are the two that best satisfies the requirement that all women want Bond and all men want to be him.
 Yes, he's handsome and capable (all Bonds are), but more importantly, he's having a great time.
 It would be fun to be him.
 The biggest difference between Connery's and Moore's portrayal: Connery's Bond won't die of old age.
 He's a little suicidal, taking unnecessary risks for kicks, and eventually, that's going to bite him in the ass.
 Of course, he couldn't care less.

 Bond fit Connery like a glove, even from the earliest days when Connery had little acting experience (ah, they don't make films like Darby O'Gill and the Little People anymore).
 He became a better actor over the years, and is at his best in Never Say Never Again, which proves that great acting does not make a great movie.
 (To be more precise, Connery's best acting is in movies that have nothing to do with Bond, but that's not relevant here.)